kbase/sample_service/docs/gha/workflows.md

-# GitHub Action (GHA) Workflow

-This project uses GitHub Action workflows to

-- run unit and integration tests,
-- build an image containing the service,
-- tag the image appropriately, and
-- publish the image to GitHub Container Registry

-This is accomplished with a set of 9 workflow files located in `./github/workflows`.

-See:
- - [workflows](./workflows.md) for a description of the workflows,
- - [testing workflows](./evaluating.md) for a non-destructive technique to exercise workflows at GitHub,
- - []
+# Workflows

-Of these workflow files, 3 are [_reusable workflows_](https://docs.github.com/en/enterprise-cloud@latest/actions/using-workflows/reusing-workflows) containing the primary workflow logic, and 7 are _controlling workflows_ (my term) which invoke reusable workflows and are triggered by specific conditions.
+Of the 9 workflow files comprising the GHA support, 3 are [_reusable workflows_](https://docs.github.com/en/enterprise-cloud@latest/actions/using-workflows/reusing-workflows) containing the primary workflow logic, and 7 are _controlling workflows_ (my term) which invoke reusable workflows and are triggered by specific conditions.

 > GitHub Actions supports a type of workflow termed a [_reusable workflow_](https://docs.github.com/en/enterprise-cloud@latest/actions/using-workflows/reusing-workflows).
 Such workflows may only be run by being included in another workflow.
 They differ from a normal workflow in that they can only use a special triggering condition `on.workflow_call`, and they may define a set of input parameters.